xsf/xmpp.org/content/getting-started.md

 ## 1. Download a client

-There are [many, many XMPP clients](/software/clients) for you to choose from.
+There are [plenty of XMPP apps/clients](/software/) for you to choose from.
 To get you started, here are some of the more popular ones:

 ### Desktop